 What makes Tottie products different than other products on the market?

 For me it’s the colour options.
-We’re bored with beige; there shouldn’t be a limited colour palette in equestrian fashion (and we very much agree!).
+We’re bored with beige; there shouldn’t be a limited colour palette in equestrian fashion (and I very much agree!).

 What is the design process like?
 How many designs do you go through before deciding on what to produce.
 How do you select your fabulous colors?